 First, the teacher creates a learning environment, for example, a game or a quiz.
-Then the students perform this task, and all this data about each student (score, engagement,...) is stored in a database.
-Afterwards, this data is analyzed to get information from it, identifying influencing variables, predicting scores, etc.
+Then the students perform this task, and all this data about each student (score, engagement, etc.) is stored in a database.
+Afterwards, this data is analyzed to get information, identify influencing variables, predict scores, etc.

-Thanks to this analysis, the teacher can modify the learning environment so that it is more efficient and adapted to the individual needs of the students.
+Thanks to this analysis, the teacher can modify the learning environment to be more efficient and adapted to the students’ individual needs.
 Then the same process is repeated over and over.

 There are many applications of learning analytics, all aimed at better adapting teaching methods to students.
 In the following sections, we explain the most important ones.

-Once the data is stored, it is possible to create dashboards where all the data can be easily visualized.
+Once the data is stored, it is possible to create dashboards to be easily visualized.